ddc-java-16/zoom-attendance-smoralesss/docs/index.md

 * A teacher or instructor who needs to keep track of virtual attendance for their students, via Zoom.

-    > As a teacher who needs to keep track of virtual attendance for my students via Zoom, I want to have a seamless attendance tracking feature in the application so that I can efficiently monitor and record students' participation, ensuring accurate records for future reference and assessments.
+    > "As a teacher who needs to keep track of virtual attendance for my students via Zoom, I want to have a seamless attendance tracking feature in the application so that I can efficiently monitor and record students' participation, ensuring accurate records for future reference and assessments."

 * Someone in a supervisory or managerial position within a company who needs to utilize an attendance tracking software for their business meetings conducted via Zoom.

-    > As someone in a supervisory or managerial position within a company, I want to use an attendance tracking software for our business meetings conducted via Zoom so that I can ensure efficient and accountable participation, streamline reporting, and make informed decisions based on attendance data, ultimately improving the effectiveness of our meetings and business operations.
+    > "As someone in a supervisory or managerial position within a company, I want to use an attendance tracking software for our business meetings conducted via Zoom so that I can ensure efficient and accountable participation, streamline reporting, and make informed decisions based on attendance data, ultimately improving the effectiveness of our meetings and business operations."

 ## Functionality

-A Zoom attendance tracking app could offer the following key functional aspects:

 * User Authentication: Users can log in securely to access the app, ensuring data privacy.
 * Meeting Integration: The app should seamlessly integrate with Zoom meetings, allowing users to select which meetings to track.